Nicolas67500/turle-with-python/README.md

-"# turtle-with-python"
-"# -sorting-algorithm, "
-"# -sorting-algorithm, "
-"# -sorting-algorithm, these are sorting algorithms that we performed with our teacher " "# -sorting-algorithm"
+These are geometric figures that we performed with our teacher.
-"# -sorting-algorithm"
-"# -sorting-algorithm"